biscotty666/BB2/Spaces/ObsPKMClass/Chapter 1/Personal Knowledge Management.md

 1. [[Personal Knowledge Management]] <!-- element class="fragment" -->
 2. Installing Obsidian and making your first note <!-- element class="fragment" -->
 3. Basics of markdown <!-- element class="fragment" -->
-4. Navigation/UI <!-- element class="fragment" -->
+4. Navigating Obsidian <!-- element class="fragment" -->

 note:
 In the first part (this presentation) we start with an explanation of the concept of PKM